FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 <span class="font-tiny translucent italic caption">A start time with a Time Zone ID specified, in an alternate order.</span>

 With all of this knowledge, we can finally assemble our data model for ICS.
 Each pair of `BEGIN:` and `END:` tags forms a `Component` object, which itself contains a list of nested `Component` objects and a list of `Property` objects.
-Each unfolded line that isnt a `BEGIN:` or `END:` tag becomes one of those `Property` objects, which contains a `Value` string, as well as a map of string-to-string `Parameter` pairs.
+Each unfolded line that isn't a `BEGIN:` or `END:` tag becomes one of those `Property` objects, which contains a `Value` string, as well as a map of string-to-string `Parameter` pairs.

 ### The Loathsome RRULE: Do It Again
 Unfortunately, there's one property that kind of <span class="highlight">breaks the established patterns</span>.
 And it's an important one.
 It's called the `RRULE`, or "[*Recurrence Rule*](https://icalendar.org/iCalendar-RFC-5545/3-3-10-recurrence-rule.html)".

-They're somewhat intuitive to read for a human, but surprisingly complex for a machine.
+These rules are somewhat intuitive to read for a human, but are surprisingly complex for a machine.
 Let's write a rule to make our event recur every day in February in 2005 and 2006.
 ```
 RRULE:FREQ=DAILY;UNTIL=20060228T100000Z;BYMONTH=2
 ```